leontristain/modnotes/windhelm/addons.md

 Basically, you can start by using `EpicWindhelmBase.esp` as a master, and then develop your addon content as its own plugin.
 You would follow [these guidelines](/windhelm/guidelines.md) as you develop your addon content, so that your mod would not have incidental conflicts with any other addons.

-## What Can You Do With Addon Mods
+## What Can You Create As An Addon Mod?

 You can do a lot of things in an addon mod.
 For example...